fossas/broker/docs/reference/faq.md

 aren't obviously answered by documentation (often because they span multiple topics).

 This is the home for such questions!
-If you have a question not answered here, feel free to open an issue or send us a support request.
+If you have a question not answered here, feel free to send us a support request via [support.fossa.com](https://support.fossa.com).

 ## Does Broker understand FOSSA CLI config files checked into the repository being scanned?